HinaKhan94/palpicker/README.md

 ### Structure

-The website is divided into 10 pages with content depending on whether the user is authenticated or not.
+The website is divided into 11 pages with content depending on whether the user is authenticated or not.

 #### Current/Initial Structure

 - **Home Page** is visible to both types of users.
-It includes a list of publically shared trip logs for the user to browse.
-Unauthenticated users will also see a banner calling them to register, authenticated users will not see the banner.
+It includes a list of publically shared posts for the user to browse.
 - **Register Page** allows the user to create an account to access the core functionality of the site.
 - **Login/Logout Pages** allow the user to authenticate or log out of their account.
-- **Add Log Entry Page** allows an authenticated user to add a log entry to their account.
+- **Create New Post Page** allows an authenticated user to create a new post to their account.
 - **User Profile Page** allows authenticated user to see all their posts including those with the approved status and those that have not yet been published and are just saved as a draft.
-- **Log Profile Page** allows the user to view all the details of the post, if they are authenticated and it is their post they will see buttons that allow them to access the edit or delete features.
+- **User Profile Page** allows the user to view all the details of the post, if they are authenticated and it is their post they will see buttons that allow them to access the edit or delete features.
 They will also see a feature for adding/editing/deleting posts.
 - **Edit Post Page** displays a prepopulated post form and allows the user to edit their previous inputs.

-#### Future pages

-- **Favorite Entries Page** allows a user to select/save and display their favorite posts from all publically published posts.
+- **Contact Page** displays a contact form to authenticated and unauthenticated user to send in any queries to the admin.

 ### Skeleton